luxonis/depthai-docs-website/source/pages/faq.rst

 DepthAI suppots h.264 and h.265 (HEVC) and JPEG encoding directly itself - without any host support.
 The `depthai_demo.py` script shows and example of how to access this functionality.

 Note that hardware limit for the encoder is: 3840x2160 pixels at 30FPS or :code:`248 million pixels/second`.
-The resolution and frame rate can be divided up to 3 streams - but the sum of all the pixels/second needs to be below 248 million.
+The resolution and frame rate can be divided into multiple streams - but the sum of all the pixels/second needs to be below 248 million.

 See our encoding examples for Gen2 (current main line), which uses `VideoEncoder node <https://docs.luxonis.com/projects/api/en/latest/components/nodes/video_encoder/>`__: